An information-matching approach to optimal experimental design and active learning

 We first demonstrate the information-matching method for optimally placing sensors (Phasor Measurement Unit, or PMU) in a power system network.
 The goal is to use a few strategically placed PMUs to infer the complex-valued voltages (system states) at every bus.
 A PMU placed on a bus measures the bus voltage and currents in adjoining branches, synchronized with GPS time stamps.
 By measuring voltages and currents, it is possible to achieve full-state observability without requiring PMUs at every bus.

 We use the IEEE 39-bus system \cite{ieee39bus}, represented graphically in Fig.~\ref{fig:pws_39bus}, as a benchmark.
 Nodes denote buses, and edges represent transmission lines and transformers \cite{yuill_optimal_2011}.
 The parameters $\bfth$ to be inferred are the system states (voltage magnitude and angle), and $\bff$ represents PMU measurements.
-Full parameter identifiability implies that the target QoIs are the state variables themselves [$\bfg(\bfth; \bfy) = \bfth$] and the target FIM is non-singular.
+Full parameter identifiability implies that the QoIs are the state variables themselves [$\bfg(\bfth; \bfy) = \bfth$] and the QoI FIM is non-singular.
 We enforce this condition by setting $\CalJ = \lambda I$ for some small $\lambda > 0$.
 The information-matching condition implies that $\CalI$ is also non-singular, and all states are observable.
 The optimal PMU placements for this problem are represented as the orange highlighted buses in Fig.~\ref{fig:pws_39bus}.
-Our results on this initial benchmark test align with previous studies \cite{peng_optimal_2006,aminifar_contingency-constrained_2010,yuill_optimal_2011}.
-Even without preassigning PMU locations, this method naturally selects the same buses identified elsewhere \cite{milosevic_nondominated_2003,chakrabarti_optimal_2008}.
+On this initial benchmark test, the information-matching method naturally selects the same buses identified in previous studies \cite{milosevic_nondominated_2003,chakrabarti_optimal_2008_edited}, even without preassigning PMU locations.
+Furthermore, this result is broadly consistent with prior findings \cite{peng_optimal_2006,aminifar_contingency-constrained_2010_edited,yuill_optimal_2011}.